wein.plus

 Wine-growing region in New Zealand; see there.

-The English navigator James Cook (1728-1779) took possession of the land consisting of two main islands for England in 1769.
-In 1819, the Anglican missionary Samuel Marsden (1765-1838) planted the first grapevines he had brought with him from Australia near Kerikeri on the north-east coast of the North Island.
-When Charles Darwin (1809-1882) went ashore from the ship Beagle at this very spot in 1835, "he saw healthy vines".
+The English navigator James Cook (1728-1779) took possession of the country, which consists of two main islands, for England in 1769.
+In 1819, the Anglican missionary Samuel Marsden (1765-1838) planted the first vines he had brought with him from Australia near Kerikeri on the north-east coast of the North Island.
+When Charles Darwin (1809-1882) went ashore from the ship Beagle at this very spot in 1835, he "caught sight of healthy vines".
 James Busby (1802-1871), who had already founded Australian viticulture, planted a vineyard near Waitangi.
-He produced the first significant quantities of wine and is considered the first producer.
+He produced the first significant quantities of wine and is regarded as the first producer.
 The wine-growing region around Auckland was created by immigrants from Dalmatia, and Croatian families are still an integral part of New Zealand viticulture today.
-They were also the founders of Montana Wines and Nobilo, which today are among the largest New Zealand wineries.
+They were also the founders of Montana Wines and Nobilo, two of New Zealand's largest wineries.

 The fertile soil is largely of volcanic origin.
 There is abundant rainfall in summer and autumn.
-The climate is quite different between the warmer North Island and the colder but sunnier South Island.
-Viticulture remained confined to North Island until 1973.
+The climate varies greatly between the warmer North Island and the colder but sunnier South Island.
+Viticulture was restricted to North Island until 1973.
 In South Island, the southernmost vineyards in the world are located in the Otago region.
-New Zealand is also the most easterly wine-growing country due to the proximity of the International Date Line.
-The wine-growing regions stretch from north to south over the two islands in a length of about 1,200 kilometres.
-The hierarchical structure is Country (New Zealand), Zone (North Island, South Island, East Coast), Region and Sub-Region.
-The regions in this order are:
+Due to the proximity of the International Date Line, New Zealand is also the most easterly wine-growing country.
+The wine-growing regions stretch for around 1,200 kilometres from north to south across the two islands.
+The hierarchical organisation is Country (New Zealand), Zone (North Island, South Island, East Coast), Region and...

 Voices of our members